-Six episodes from the life of Luigi Ferdinando Marsili
+Six Episodes from the Life of Luigi Ferdinando Marsili

 Università degli studi di Bologna, Rettorato, Musei di palazzo Poggi

 Oil on canvas

 Local workshop, Baroque Age, late Baroque

 The peace of Carlowitz between the Habsburg Empire, Venice, Poland and Russia on one side and Turkey on the other was negotiated in 1698–99.
-Among the diplomats involved, as a representative of emperor Leopold I of Austria, was the Bolognese count Luigi Ferdinando Marsili, who after his return to Bologna founded the Istituto delle Scienze (Institute of Sciences) (1711).
+Bolognese Count Luigi Ferdinando Marsili, a representative of Emperor Leopold I of Austria, was among the diplomats involved.
+After his return to Bologna he founded the Istituto delle Scienze (Institute of Sciences) (1711).
 This series is composed of six paintings: five depicting military camps, travelling armies and trains and one representing the discussion about the borders of the Habsburg empire.
 The paintings describe the negotiations and the following operations in order to define the borders of Venice, the Empire and Turkey in Bosnia and Dalmatia.
-All paintings are described in the Instrumentum Donationis, housed in the 'Istituto delle Scienze (first half XVIII century).
+All paintings are described in the Instrumentum Donationis, housed in the Istituto delle Scienze (first half XVIII century).
 Each painting originally bore a wooden caption explaining the scene depicted in it, today only one survives.
 This sort of documentary painting was new for Bolognese culture, and has been connected with the astronomical scenes commissioned from Donato Creti in 1711 by Marsili himself (now in the Pinacoteca Vaticana).

-Università degli Studi di Bologna, rettorato, Musei di Palazzo Poggi
+Università degli Studi di Bologna, Rettorato, Musei di Palazzo Poggi

 All these paintings are described in two documents from the first half of the XVII century: the act of donation of Marsili to the Istituto delle Scienze (Instrumentum …donationis…Comitis A. F. de Marsiliis, in gratiam novae Scientiarum Institutionis) and a manuscript inventory (Mss.
 Marsil., n.
 85, fasc H).

 Transilvania attraverso i documenti del Conte Luigi Ferdinando Marsili (ed.
 M. E. Amaldi), Rome, Istituto per l'Europa Orientale, 1930.

 Autobiografia di Luigi Marsigli (ed.
 Comitato Marsiliano), Bologna, 1930.

 Noè, E. “La raccolta dei Ritratti”, I Materiali dell'Istituto delle Scienze(exhibition catalogue), Bologna, 1979, pp. 159-160, nn.
 32-37.

 Guida ai Musei di palazzo Poggi.
 Scienza e arte (ed.
 W. Tega), Bologna, 2001, pp. 108-113.

-Carla Bernardini "Six episodes from the life of Luigi Ferdinando Marsili" in Discover Baroque Art.
-Place: Museum With No Frontiers, 2013. http://www.discoverbaroqueart.org/database_item.php?id=object;BAR;it;Mus13;48;en
+Carla Bernardini "Six Episodes from the Life of Luigi Ferdinando Marsili" in "Discover Baroque Art", Museum With No Frontiers, 2018. http://www.discoverbaroqueart.org/database_item.php?id=object;BAR;it;Mus13;48;en

 MWNF Working Number: IT2 53